PETAL POWER: Adopt a flower basket along California Ave

 The basket will be hung on one of the historic light poles which line California Avenue.
-The baskets are hung mid May until mid September.
+The baskets are hung mid-May until mid-September.

 Who maintains the flower baskets?

 Each basket receives daily watering and maintenance which will be funded by the West Seattle Junction Association merchants.

-What is the cost for the flower baskets?
+What is the cost of the flower baskets?
 Can I adopt more than one?

 The cost for each basket is $159.00, you may purchase more than one basket.
 Two baskets are priced at a discounted $310.00.
-Please contact the Junction Association if you wish to adopt more than three baskets.
-We have 95 available baskets.
+Please contact the Junction Association if you wish to adopt more than two.
+We have 102 available baskets.

 Can I purchase a basket as a gift?

 Yes!
-On the adoption form you can enter the gift recipient name.
-The Junction will send you a card and instructions you may give to the recipient.
+On the adoption form, you can enter the gift recipient name.

 What does the adoption fee cover?

-Your adoption fee includes a professionally grown and planted flower basket and a plaque which will be placed on the light pole under your basket.
+Your adoption fee includes a professionally grown and planted flower basket and a plaque that will be placed on the light pole under your basket.

 Can I keep the plaque and flower basket?

 You may keep the plaque when the baskets are removed in September, the physical baskets belong to the grower.
-In the middle of September we hold a Petal Party at the Farmers Market.
-There you may join us to take cuttings of select baskets as they are being removed.
+You may join us to take cuttings of select baskets as they are being removed.